 [41] What is important is that here these parents are fully capable of caring for the children but at this stage of their lives they feel more comfortable with their mother.
-It is the matrimonial conflict that has torn the children apart and this can be seen from the various behavioural problems and observations by therapists.
+But it is the conflict that has torn the children apart and this can be seen from the various behavioural problems and observations by therapists.

-[42] The Children's Act, was specifically promulgated to give effect to the rights of children as embedded in the Constitution and sets out principles relating to the care and protection of children, and to define parental responsibilities and rights.
-Every child has the rights set out in Section 28 of the Constitution.
-The State must respect, protect, promote and fulfil those rights, and that, of course, is also the role of the Court as upper guardian.
+[42] The Children's Act, was specifically promulgated to give effect to the rights of children as contained in the Constitution, and to set out principles relating to the care and protection of children, and to define parental responsibilities and rights.
+Every child has the rights set out in Section 28 of the Constitution that the state must respect, protect, promote and fulfil those rights, and that, of course, this is also the role of the Court as upper guardian.

 [43] A further requirement of cardinal importance is Section 6 of the Children's Act, which sets out how the legislation should be implemented, and how it applies to children.
 In particular Section 6(4) of the Children's Act provides that in any matter concerning a child, an approach which is conducive to conciliation and problem-solving should be followed and a confrontational approach should be avoided and a delay in any action or decision to be taken must be avoided as far as possible.
-The situation cannot continue to muddle along with either parent claiming victory.
+The situation cannot continue to muddle along with either parent claiming victory. (underlining for emphasis)